syerramilli/fcvopt/README.md

 }
 ```

-## Setting up virtual environments/ containers
+## Reproducting the experiment results from the paper

+The experiments are all contained in the `experiments` folder.
+Each subdirectory within this folder contains scripts files to run each case study in the paper.
+Refer to the README file within each of the subdirectories for instructions to run the files.

 For reproducibility, we provide two options for setting up the environment to run the experiments: a virtual environment using `venv` and a Docker container.

-### Virtual environment
+### Setting up a virtual environment

 The bash script file `venv_setup.sh` can be used to create a virtual environment and install the required packages.
 Ensure you have Python >= 3.8 and <=3.12 installed.